MicrosoftEdge/WebView2Feedback/specs/WebNotification.md

   /// This will no-op if `ReportShown` is not run or `ReportClicked` has been run.
   HRESULT ReportClosed();

-  /// The body string of the notification as specified in the constructor's
+  /// A string representing the body text of the notification.
-  /// options parameter.
   /// The default value is an empty string.
   ///
   /// The caller must free the returned string with `CoTaskMemFree`.
 See